open-sauced/open-sauced/CONTRIBUTING.md

 If you plan to contribute a change based on an open issue, please assign your self by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

 ## Community
 The [mutualfun.live](https://mutualfun.live) Twitch community can be leveraged for questions about this project.
-Join the conversation in the [#open-sauced channel](https://discord.gg/gZMKK5q).
+Join the conversation on the [#open-sauced channel](https://discord.gg/gZMKK5q).

 ## License